RosterElf Logo UK

 Manager time wastage

 Hours spent chasing staff to confirm availability, manually cross-referencing leave requests, and rebuilding rosters after conflicts emerge represents significant indirect cost.
-Managers with poor availability data spend 3-5 hours per week on tasks that could be automated or eliminated with better systems.
+Managers with poor availability data spend an estimated 3-5 hours per week on tasks that could be automated or eliminated with better systems.
 That is manager time not spent on customer service, training, or operational improvements.
-Effective staff communication tools can simplify these conversations and reduce administrative burden.
+Effective staff communication tools simplify these conversations and reduce the administrative burden.

 Common availability problems that inflate costs